pitivi/pitivi/README.md

 You can [hack on Pitivi](https://developer.pitivi.org/HACKING.html) in a local flatpak sandbox which is easy to set up.

-To get get the most out of your time and effort, come [talk to us](https://www.pitivi.org/contact/) so we coordinate.
+To get the most out of your time and effort, come [talk to us](https://www.pitivi.org/contact/) so we coordinate.